neuland/jade4j/README.md

 <a name="api"></a>
 ## Full API

-If you need more control you can instanciate a `JadeConfiguration` object.
+If you need more control you can instantiate a `JadeConfiguration` object.

 ```java
 JadeConfiguration config = new JadeConfiguration();